On the integrality of Seshadri constants of abelian surfaces: Integral Seshadri constants

 \section{Integral Seshadri constants}

 In this section we prove Theorem~\ref{thm:intro-computed-elliptic}.
-Recall that one has $\eps(L)\le\sqrt{L^2}$ for any ample line bundle (see \cite[Prop.~5.1.9]{Lazarsfeld:pos}).
+As mentioned in the previous section, one has $\eps(L)\le\sqrt{L^2}$ for any ample line bundle.
 We start by giving an example showing that in condition (ii) of the theorem it can in fact happen that $\eps(L)=\sqrt{L^2}$, even though $\eps(L)$ is not computed by an elliptic curve.

-\begin{example} Let $(X,L)$ be a polarized abelian surface of type $(1,8)$ with $\rho(X)=1$.
-By \cite[Thm.~6.1]{Bauer:sesh-alg-sf}, one has $\eps(L)=4$, but of course $\eps(L)$ is not computed by an elliptic curve, since there are no such curves on $X$. \end{example}
+\begin{example} For any positive integer $n$ consider a polarized abelian surface $(X,L)$ of type $(1,2n^2)$ with $\rho(X)=1$.
+As $L^2=4n^2$ is a perfect square, one has $\eps(L)=\sqrt{L^2}=2n$ by \cite[Prop.~1]{Steffens:remarks}, but of course $\eps(L)$ is not computed by an elliptic curve, since there are no such curves on $X$. \end{example}